UEFA Euro 2008 final

-The UEFA Euro 2008 Final was the final match of Euro 2008, the thirteenth edition of the European Football Championship, UEFA's competition for national football teams.
-The match was played at Ernst-Happel-Stadion, Vienna, Austria, on 29 June 2008, and was contested by Germany and Spain.
-The sixteen-team tournament consisted of a group stage, from which eight teams qualified for the knockout phase.
-En route to the final, Germany finished second in Group B, with a defeat to Croatia and wins over Poland and Austria, after which they defeated Portugal and Turkey in the knockouts.
-Spain finished top of Group D with three wins, against Russia, Sweden and Greece, before defeating Italy on penalties in the quarter-final and a second victory over Russia in the semi-final.
+The UEFA Euro 2008 final was the final match of UEFA Euro 2008, the thirteenth edition of the European Championship, UEFA's competition for national football teams.
+The match was played at the Ernst-Happel-Stadion in Vienna, Austria, on 29 June 2008, and was contested between Germany and Spain.

+The sixteen-team tournament consisted of a group stage, from which eight teams qualified for the knockout stage.
+En route to the final, Germany finished second in Group B, with a defeat to Croatia between the wins over Poland and Austria.
+They then defeated Portugal in the quarter-finals, and Turkey in the semi-finals.
+Meanwhile, Spain finished top of Group D following three wins coming against Russia, Sweden and Greece.
+They then defeated Italy on penalties in the quarter-finals, before securing a second victory over Russia in the semi-finals.

-The final took place in front of 51,428 supporters and was refereed by Roberto Rosetti from Italy.
-The Guardian Scott Murray commented that Spain had "started very poorly" while Germany had several early attacks.
-However, it was Spain who took the lead in the 33rd minute through Fernando Torres, who latched onto a through ball from Xavi, beat Philipp Lahm on the edge of the penalty area, and then clipped the ball over the advancing goalkeeper Jens Lehmann into the left-hand corner of the German goal.
-Andrés Iniesta and Dani Güiza both had chances to double Spain's lead, while Michael Ballack's attempted equaliser went narrowly wide.
-The game finished with no further goals and Spain won 1–0 to secure their second European Championship.
-Torres was named the man of the match.
+The final took place in front of 51,428 supporters, and was refereed by Roberto Rosetti from Italy.
+Spain scored the match's only goal in the 33rd minute through Fernando Torres, winning 1–0 to secure their second European Championship title and their first since 1964.
+Goalscorer Torres was named UEFA's man of the match.

-Luis Aragonés, Spain's manager, revealed that he was "full of emotion" after the victory; his German counterpart Joachim Löw expressed satisfaction with his team's performances and optimism for the future.
-Spain's victory marked the start of a period of dominance for the team that saw them winning the 2010 FIFA World Cup in South Africa, and then retaining their European title at Euro 2012.
-Germany went on to reach the semi-finals of the 2010 World Cup and Euro 2012, before eventually being successful with a win at the 2014 FIFA World Cup.
+Spain's victory marked the start of a period of dominance for the team, which saw them go on to lift the 2010 FIFA World Cup in South Africa, before then retaining their European title at Euro 2012.
+As winners, Spain also qualified for the 2009 FIFA Confederations Cup in South Africa as UEFA's representative.